Apache Iceberg Cost Optimization in 2026

 Agentic AI readiness

-This page is about cutting cost, and this is where it compounds: optimized Iceberg tables let agents run more tasks with less query compute and more predictable spend.
+Optimized tables let AI agents run more tasks with less query compute and more predictable spend — cost savings compound as agent workloads scale.

 Faster, cleaner tables mean agents execute fewer expensive retries and complete tasks with less compute.